sriramede9/Routes-In-Angular/README.md

 ### **Adding navigation based on assigned routes**

-- in the navigation bar use \_routerLink="/" ,routerLink="/users" -
+- in the navigation bar use \_routerLink="/" ,routerLink="/users" instead of href in a tag-

 ### Adding Css Styling